efekvacuum/solana-sos-game/CODE_STANDARDS.md

 ### Visual testing

 If you write visual components (dumb ui components) - you should create [Storybook](https://storybook.js.org) stories in the folder `__stories__` and named as `NameMatchingTheFileToBeTested.stories.ts`.
 Write one variant representing each of the different states your component can be in.
-This is used to communicate regarding the design in larger perspective - the Storybook is public to everyone at Doconomy.
+This is used to communicate regarding the design in larger perspective - the Storybook is public to everyone at client's company.
 You can test your variants by running `yarn storybook` locally.

 ### Unit testing

 Always write unit tests!
 If you're used to doing TDD, please do, otherwise, write tests that cover the different use cases of your component.
-Please get in touch with teammates in the shared Slack channel #2030-dev-discussion if you feel lost.
+Please get in touch with teammates in the shared Slack channel  if you feel lost.
 We use `jest` and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to test.

 Unit tests are placed in the root folder `__tests__` and named as `NameMatchingTheFileToBeTested.test.ts`.